aaronmams/jekyll-now/_posts/2017-05-16-Voting model totally unrelated to anything in real life.md

 $$p_{i}(yes|vote)$$

-is the probability that resident $i$ votes "yes" if student $i$ shows up to vote.
+is the probability that resident $i$ votes "yes" if resident $i$ shows up to vote.

 $p_{i}(yes)$ probability that resident $i$ votes yes.